zzossig/hugo-theme-zzo/README.md

 ### custom syntax highlighting

 1. Make a skin.toml file at root/data folder.
-Set the chroma_theme value as you want.
+Set the theme_dark_chroma, theme_light_chroma, ... params value as you want.
 Refer this [link](https://xyproto.github.io/splash/docs/all.html).
-If chroma_theme value include - or _ like special character, just delete it.
+If theme_[xxxx]_chroma value include - or _ like special character, just delete it.
 For example, if you want use solarized-dark256 style, set the param like this.

 ```
 root/data/skin.toml

-chroma_theme = "solarizeddark256"
+theme_dark_chroma = "solarizeddark256"
 ```

 2. Add a custom style file if you want to change specific colors. [[custom-css](#custom-css)]